bhartiy/learnsellacious/pages/05.how-to/54.how-to-enable-coming-soon-for-your-website/docs.md

 ![](Screenshot%202020-05-25%20at%206.56.35%20PM.png)

 **Step:** Now you will see all the available teplate present here.
 Click and open default template.
 Default template is one against which there is **yellow star**.
+If you are using multiple template then you have to do it for all of them for example here in marketpalce there are three template so enable it in all three.

 ![](Screenshot%202020-05-25%20at%207.16.49%20PM.png)